soltysh/talks/coroutines_generators/article.md

 fut.add_done_callback(handle_result)
 ```

-Quick note, if exception will happen inside the executor method
+Quick note, if exception will happen inside the executor method it will be
-it will be returned when getting the result.
-Testing it will be left to the
+returned when getting the result.
+Testing this will be left as an exercise to
-reader as an exercise.
+the reader.

 OK, we've reached a point where I've showed you a couple cool tricks with
 generators, but you may ask is it useful?
 What can we do about it?
 Let's than